turingschool/curriculum/source/projects/hyde/iteration_2.markdown

 The command will be used like this:

 ```
-bin/hyde post [Hyde Project Directory] [Post Title]
+bin/hyde post "Hyde Project Directory" Post Title
 ```

-Where `[Hyde Project Directory]` gives the path to the root of the user's Hyde project and `[Post Title]` takes any remaining text provided and uses it as the post's title.
+Where `"Hyde Project Directory"` gives the path to the root of the user's Hyde project and `Post Title` takes any remaining text provided and uses it as the post's title.

 **Example:**